Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Functional electrical stimulation: This procedure gives your nerves and muscles small electric shocks as you walk.
 This may help your muscles remember to lift your foot when you walk.

 - Surgery: Surgery may be done when the nerve damage in your leg is severe.
-Ask your caregiver for more information about surgery.
+Ask your healthcare provider for more information about surgery.

 What are the risks of foot drop?